 The one-year rule

-I’ve wanted to write this post for quite some time but didn’t feel I’d accumulated the experience to do so.
+I held off on writing this post for quite some time because I didn’t feel I’d accumulated the experience to do so.
 Perhaps I still haven’t, but seeing as I’ve recently gotten back into the dating scene (carefully, and outdoors), I felt inspired to go ahead and write it.
 Dating during the COVID-19 pandemic is an important topic with its own set of challenges and concerns, which I’ll only briefly address in context.
 This post is focused on the alcohol piece of dating sober.
 Or, I should say, the no alcohol piece.

 This is written in two parts because most recovery communities recommend two phases of return to the dating world after someone quits drinking.
 The first part covers why it’s generally advised not to date in your first year of sobriety, and the second part addresses what dating can look like once we’re ready for it.